 - 2.42 Thames Water's five-year plan 2015 2020 does not contain any proposals to improve the capacity of sewage treatment works at Farnham and there is concern that the works will be able to accommodate the development proposed in the Neighbourhood Plan Review. - 2.43 Thames Water have stated that they intend to carry out odour improvement works at Farnham Sewage Treatment Works (STW) in the current business plan period 2015 2020.
 It is anticipated that this work will focus on the most odorous elements of the treatment process, with the covering of the inlet works, and abstraction of odorous air for treatment in an Odour Control Unit.
 Over the same period, Thames Water is also planning to end the sludge liming operations at the STW. - 2.44 Thames Water have indicated that additional wastewater network infrastructure reinforcement may be required in respect of some individual developments to ensure that there are no adverse environmental impacts or increased risk of sewer flooding.
-WaterFarnham, being in the south east of England, is classified as being in an area of severe water stress.
+Farnham, being in the south east of England, is classified as being in an area of severe water stress.
 Water is supplied by South East Water and their Water Resources Management Plan (WRMP) sets out how they intend to maintain the balance between increasing demand for water and available supplies over the next 25 years up to 2040.
 The plan takes into account planned housing growth as well as the potential impact of climate change.
 The area of Farnham lies within South East Water's resource zone 5.
 The WRMP indicates that, with planned reductions in demand from the customer metering programme and enhanced water efficiency, this resource zone will remain in surplus for average demands for the plan period.
-However, for peak demands a deficit is forecast from 2020 onwards, at which time additional schemes are scheduled to be delivered which will satisfy demand. - 2.45 Farnham's water zone is considered to be highly vulnerable to climate change and there are future proposals to transfer water into the zone from the south by 2040.
-Future development is likely to create increased pressure on water resources in Farnham and in neighbouring areas and there is a need to ensure that there will be sufficient capacity to serve the need. - 2.46 South East Water have indicated that proposed development would need a small amount of local reinforcement to supply the additional demand at specific sites.
+However, for peak demands a deficit is forecast from 2020 onwards, at which time additional schemes are scheduled to be delivered which will satisfy demand.